pat-madhav/Rummy-Scoring-and-Settlement/replit.md

 - July 04, 2025: Added sticky bottom positioning to scoring page buttons with fade effect for consistent mobile experience
 - July 04, 2025: Enhanced scoring textboxes with dual functionality - dropdown options appear on focus, typing closes dropdown and allows direct input
 - July 04, 2025: Implemented intelligent dropdown state management that maintains all validation rules for both option selection and manual typing
+- July 04, 2025: Updated "Number of players" label to "Players" in game options page